awsdocs/amazon-vpc-user-guide/doc_source/vpc-inter-region-peering-provider-side.md

 1. Adjust the security groups that are associated with the service instances in Provider VPC 1 so that they allow traffic from Network Load Balancer 2\.

-1. Create a VPC endpoint service configuration in Provider VPC 2 and associate it with Network Load Balancer 2\.
+1. Create a VPC interface endpoint service configuration in Provider VPC 2 and associate it with Network Load Balancer 2\.

  The Provider 2 account incurs the inter\-region peering data transfer charges, Network Load Balancer charges\.
 The Provider 1 account incurs the service instances charges\.